Tanya Biank: Career

 Biank was a newspaper reporter and traveled around the world with the troops.
 She was a former news reporter for the Fayetteville Observer.
-Her coverage of the Fort Bragg Murders in 2002 led to Congressional inquiries and changes in Army policies.
+Her coverage of the 2002 murders involving military wives whose husbands were stationed at Fort Bragg led to Congressional inquiries and changes in Army policies.
 She is a syndicated columnist and contributing writer to various military-related publications: Operation Homefront, Military Spouse Magazine, and Military Officer Magazine.
 Her work has also appeared in The New York Times and The Wall Street Journal.
 Biank has been a guest on numerous television and radio outlets including, Good Morning, America, CNN, Fox News, MSNBC, ABC News, and NPR.

 Biank has written two books.
 Her first, Army Wives: The Unwritten Code of Military Marriage (2006), was originally titled, Under the Sabers: The Unwritten Code of Army Wives.
 It inspired the Lifetime television series Army Wives, for which Biank served as a consultant.
 She also wrote the book, Undaunted: The Real Story of America's Servicewomen in Today's Military (2013).
 Biank's story, "Having it All," was published in Stories Around the Table: Laughter, Wisdom, and Strength in Military Life.
 She has said that her work is not about her own family, but is inspired by her personal experiences.

 Beyond writing, Biank served as a leader of a Family Readiness Group during her husband's 2009-2010 deployment to Iraq.
 This organization was formed to help families face the difficult challenges of military life.
 She is also a member of the Society of Daughters of the U.S. Army.